zsparal/api-documentation/source/reference/v2/chargebacks-api/list-chargebacks.rst

               .. type:: array

-            - An array of chargeback objects as described in :ref:`Get chargeback <v2/chargebacks-get>`.
+            - An array of chargeback objects as described in :doc:`Get chargeback </reference/v2/chargebacks-api/get-chargeback>`.

    * - | ``_links``